 The most spectacular dunes are around the Zuiderstrand area: they really have an otherworldly feel to them.
 Plus, if you’re interested in getting some serious exercise, the constant up-and-down of biking in the dunes will definitely take care of that.

 This route will take you from Weesp to Utrecht, though you can of course decide exactly how much of it you want to do yourself.
-Along the river, you’ll see mansions built by merchants from the Dutch Golden Age, lots of dairy farms, and in general, lots of beautiful Dutch nature.
+Along the river, you’ll see mansions built by merchants from the Dutch Golden Age, lots of dairy farms, and in general, beautiful Dutch nature.